JasonPollman/ProtoLib/ReadMe.md

 ```

 #### findChildAtPath
-**Finds the child of an object specified by the given string path**
+**Finds the child of an object specified by the given string path.**
 Finds the child specified by the given string "path" and delimiter (default '.') by walking the objects keys.

 | Context  | Signature        |